Exercise Snacking: The Bite-Size Plan This MD Loves For Curbing Hunger

 Considering we're big fans of short spurts of movement around here, it's no surprise this fitness hack got our attention.
 It's a very Blue Zones way to think about exercise: Rather than dedicating an hour or two in the gym, you're consistently moving throughout the entire day, which experts say is a stellar plan for longevity.

 In addition to its physical benefits, Gundry says exercise snacking can help enhance intuitive eating by curbing hunger.
 How?
-Well, he explains that exercise snacking creates a burst of energy, which then causes your body to produce hormones called myokines: "Myokines will, No. 1, cut your appetite, and No. 2, stimulate your mitochondria to make energy," he says.
+Well, he explains that exercise snacking creates a burst of energy, which then causes your body to produce hormones called myokines1: "Myokines will, No. 1, cut your appetite2, and No. 2, stimulate your mitochondria to make energy3," he says.
 "When most people do an exercise snack, they'll notice that their presumed hunger that was leading them to go reach for a snack went away."
 So exercise snacks may be able to promote more mindful eating—neat, no?

 Some exercise snacks to do throughout the day.